brendenwest/ad325/1_intro_to_DSA.rst

 Data structures & Algorithms (DS&A) describes the concepts around solving programming problems efficiently.
 As we’ll cover a bit later, ‘correct’ solutions can differ by orders of magnitude in terms of speed & memory usage.

-Solutions typically involve questions of how to store & represent data, esp. collections of data.
-Data structures are ways in which data is arranged in your computer’s memory (or stored on disk).
+DS&A are frequently concerned with collections of data and related operations such - search, add, update, delete, count,  sort items.

-Data structures have different capabilities that can simplify or complicate common operations such as - search, add, update, delete, count, and sort.

-Data structures also vary in terms of computer memory requirements.
+**Data structures** describe ways in which program data is stored and accessed.
+The choice of data structure can simplify or complicate common program operations such as - search, add, update, delete, count, and sort.
+Choice of data structure also affect computer memory requirements for running a program

+Collections may use structures built-into a programming language, such as arrays or linked lists, or an abstract data types such as bag, stack, or queue.

+**Algorithms** are the logical methods for solving a problem.
+Some common algorithms are independent of data structure, while others are closely bound to abstract data types (e.g. trees & graphs).

 Abstract Data Types (ADT’s)
 ----